NINA, O SIA LA PAZZA PER AMORE

 The opera is static.
 Most of Act I is an extended mad scene, lasting more than half an hour.
 One has to admire it, if only as a display of stamina, but it doesn’t make for entertaining drama.
 There’s also a shepherd’s aria, accompanied by bagpipes – guaranteed to put your teeth on edge.

-The rest of the score sounds like Mozart, but not as good; and the finest thing in the filmed production (Zurich 2002) is by Mozart: the concert aria “Ah, lo previdi”.
+Despite some fine things (see above), the score sounds like Mozart, but not as good; and the finest thing in the filmed production (Zurich 2002) is by Mozart: the concert aria “Ah, lo previdi”.
 As an interpolation, it smacks of self-indulgence.